What is photogrammetry?

 Image angles

 Images taken from an oblique angle will show a slightly different angle than other images in the data set.
 This causes distortion in the final orthomosaic map, which reduces accuracy and limits the potential for measurement and analysis.
+Oblique angle should only be used when doing flights for inspections like buildings or cell towers.

 Camera settings